Robust boundary detection and density estimation using doubly stochastic scaling of the Gaussian kernel: Setup and Preliminaries

-\begin{enumerate}[leftmargin=*] \item Noiseless setting: \begin{enumerate} \item Since the circular annulus is flat, local PCA has no impact.
+\begin{enumerate}[leftmargin=*] \item Noiseless setting: \begin{enumerate}[leftmargin=0.5cm] \item Since the circular annulus is flat, local PCA has no impact.
 As a result, \textalgo{DS+LPCA} and \textalgo{DS} achieve identical Jaccard indices, while \textalgo{Gaussian+LPCA} and \textalgo{Gaussian} also perform equivalently.
 All the methods seem to achieve similar performance while the \textalgo{Binary} method has slightly better performance.
 The slightly better performance of \textalgo{DS} over \textalgo{Gaussian} can be attributed to the norm of the BDE, $\left\|\boldsymbol{\nu}_i\right\|$ in Eq.~\cref{eq:nu} and $\left\|\boldsymbol{\mu}_i\right\|$ in Eq.~\cref{eq:mu}.
 The BDE norm is expected to be zero in the interior and non-zero near the boundary of the manifold (see~\Cref{fig:bde_schematic,fig:bde}).
 However, \textalgo{Gaussian} frequently yields non-zero BDE, whereas \textalgo{DS} maintains the BDE close to zero within the annulus interior. \item The curvature of the torus makes local PCA an important factor.
 We observe that \textalgo{DS+LPCA} and \textalgo{Gaussian+LPCA} achieve comparable performance and outperform \textalgo{DS} and \textalgo{Gaussian}, indicating that local PCA enhances the accuracy of boundary estimation.
 At the same time, the performance of \textalgo{Binary} degrades significantly, suggesting the method is sensitive to the curvature.
-This is consistent with the observation in~\cite{calder2022boundary} that the method \textalgo{Binary} is designed for Euclidean domains, not general smooth manifolds. \end{enumerate} \item Under homoskedastic noise: For both the circular annulus and the truncated torus, the Jaccard index for \textalgo{DS+LPCA}, \textalgo{DS}, and \textalgo{Gaussian+LPCA} remains robust against noise, whereas the performance of \textalgo{Gaussian} and \textalgo{Binary} deteriorates significantly.
-The degradation of \textalgo{Gaussian} can be attributed to the behavior of the BDE observed in~\Cref{fig:bde} where the BDE from \textalgo{Gaussian} is completely corrupted by noise.
-Specifically, the BDE is relatively large in the interior and smaller at the boundary, contrary to the expected trend as illustrated in~\Cref{fig:bde_schematic}.
-In fact, the norm of the BDE is so large that the estimated $\widehat{b}_{\mathbf{x}_i}$ collapse to zero (due to Newton's method converging to negative values that are clipped to zero), resulting in degenerate boundary in~\Cref{fig:jaccard_annulus}.
+This is consistent with the observation in~\cite{calder2022boundary} that the method \textalgo{Binary} is designed for Euclidean domains, not general smooth manifolds. \end{enumerate}